beria-kalpelbe/Bird-Call-Detection/README.md

 ## Setting up
 ### 1. Load data file
-To keep the Raspberry Pi running smoothly, a background job has been set up so that as soon as the device is switched on, the sound recording task begins.
-Sequences of 30s of audio are then recorded.

 To keep the code running, you need to have a data file `Data.zip` having the structure below: